-This is probably a good time for a common-sense reminder: just because you can borrow more, it doesn’t mean that you should.
-Remember that you’ll have to repay these loans, and they may haunt you for many years.
-Student loans are a great way to invest in your future, but there are countless horror stories out there about people who got in over their heads.
+This is probably a good time for a common-sense reminder: just because you can borrow more doesn’t mean that you should.
+Remember that you’ll have to repay these loans, and irresponsible borrowing may haunt you for many years.
+Student loans are a great way to invest in your future, but there are countless horror stories about people who got in over their heads.

 Private student loans are available from a variety of lenders.
 Banks, credit unions, and online lenders offer private student loan products.
 Unlike the government, private lenders are more likely to have stricter qualifications for borrowers.
 You’ll need good credit and sufficient income to repay the loan.
-Most graduate students are fairly young -- just getting started in the world -- and they have a hard time qualifying on their own, but a co-signer can help qualify on the borrower's behalf.
+Most graduate students are fairly young and they have a hard time qualifying on their own, but a co-signer can help qualify on the borrower's behalf.

 How much can you borrow from a private lender when you’re a graduate student?
 It depends on the lender and your field of study.
 In general, you can borrow more if you’re studying for a profession that tends to have higher earnings.
 In other words, future doctors and lawyers get to borrow more than future librarians.

 Private lenders even offer products that are specific to your field of study, and this is the one way that they might be more attractive than federal student loans.
 After you graduate, you may need to complete internship hours, pass licensing exams, or earn industry certifications.
 Some private graduate student loans include provisions that help cover your living expenses while you complete these tasks.